Kogia-sima/rust-covfix/README.md

 ## Features

-- Compatible with latest stable/beta/nightly Rust compiler
+- Compatible with the latest stable/beta/nightly Rust compiler
 - Windows/OSX/Linux are all supprted
 - Lightweight (small dependencies)
 - Fast and safe (implemented in Rust language)